absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 ### You must give your manager a status at least once per day.

 You will update your manager daily on your working activities and how much time they took, estimated completion, and what you are scheduled to work on next.
 This can be delivered via email or Slack communication.

+### You will maintain a way to reach you outside of through Slack or email with a mobile phone number capable of working in your native country and receiving SMS and phone calls.

+As a person working with us, there will be times occassionally when someone has a question after hours.
+You must maintain a phone and provide a phone number for us to use to reach you via both SMS and phone calls.
+Our primary communications are through Slack.
+However, when Slack fails, you should be reachable via this alternative method.

+Secondarily, by maintaining this, you can reach us and provide a status update, even if you computer is not immedately available (for example, a family emergency that will cause you to miss a deadline).

+Not providing or maintaining a properly working phone, as well as providing us access, is grounds for termination.

 ### You will check in your work/code daily into our systems, or when changing locations.